sofiawallq/awesome_aussies/README.md

 + For this website to be of actual use to a user that is about to purschase a new dog, a page filled with links to different types of kennels would be a good idea so that the user can navigate further once the current webpage has filled it’s purpose.
 But that would require a lot of research and collecting data from a lot of external sources.

-+ Another useful feature would have been to added more pages that separates the about the breed content in the navigation bar itself - for example if you're only interested in how you train this particular breed you could find your way to that content right away without having to scroll through other sections of text.
++ Another useful feature would have been to added more pages that splits up the about the breed content in the navigation bar itself - for example if you're only interested in how to train this particular breed you could find your way to that content right away in the navigation bar without having to scroll through other sections of text.

 ## Testing